-Our philosophy is to run a “low profile” and low overhead office which allows us to charge $95 per month for management... no more and no less.
+Our philosophy is to run a low profile and low overhead office which allows us to charge a Flat-Rate Management Fee of as little as $95!
 Screening tenants is one of the keys to successful management, and we excel at it.
 We have had just about every trick in the book pulled on us in the past, so we seldom get fooled anymore!
 No one bats 1,000, and if we make an error we step up to the plate and take responsibility for it.

 For our owners we always try to maximize their rental income and control their expenses.

 “Don’t believe what they say on their application … verify it!”

 - Jeff Christensen, 2010

 Everyone claims they are the best choice, promising to pay on time and take good care of the home … but many of those claims prove to be false.
 So how do you effectively screen a rental application?

 - FIRST, HAVE THEM Fill ONE OUT – You can get them online or from an office supply store.
 Each adult should fill one out COMPLETELY, legibly and leaving NO BLANKS.
 Have them sign a release statement, giving you the right to run their credit report and contact their references.
 Also, remember to charge each adult $20 – $40 to apply … you will need that to pay for the credit & criminal reports.